getodk/docs/odk1-src/security-privacy.rst

 Websites
 --------

 Our websites under the opendatakit.org domain use cookies and log all interactions.
-We also web analytics tools (for example, Google Analytics) that may track visitors and their access patterns on our web properties.
+We also use web analytics tools (for example, Google Analytics) that may track visitors and their access patterns on our web properties.

 .. _security-privacy-google-play-store: